Flip Cards Widget for Website. Free, Unlimited - Poper

 What you get with Poper Flip Cards

-Six things that matter when you embed flip cards in 2026: real 3D, mobile parity, accessibility, motion respect, brand match, and responsive grid.
+Six things that matter in a flip cards widget: real CSS 3D, click or hover, flip direction, brand match, flip speed, and a responsive grid.

 Most flip card widgets are a 2D opacity crossfade dressed up to look like a flip.
-Poper uses real CSS transform-style: preserve-3d with perspective and rotateY (or rotateX) so the card has actual depth as it spins.
-Hardware accelerated, 60fps, zero JS animation loop.
-Looks premium on retina displays where flat fakes look obvious.
+Poper uses real CSS transform-style: preserve-3d with perspective so the card has actual depth as it spins.
+Hardware accelerated, with no JavaScript animation loop.
+It looks premium on retina displays where flat fakes look obvious.

 Brand match styling